GaaneshT/tp/docs/DeveloperGuide.md

 **MSS**

-1. User enters the toggletheme command.
+1. User requests to toggle theme.
 2. TutorSynch switches between Light Mode and Dark Mode.
 3. The selected theme is saved and will be used on next startup.

    Use case ends.

-**Use case: UC14 - Exit the application**
+**Use case: UC15 - Exit the application**

 **Guarantees:**